 Computer Software.
 Unless you’re buying from someone you know and trust, avoid used software.
 Pirated software and stolen licenses are a major problem, so you should be especially cynical of used software being sold online.

 Bathing Suits/Underwear.
 This really goes without saying, but we’re saying it.
 Why?
 Because people actually buy this stuff used.
 This is just a matter of principle.
-C’mon, man.
+C’mon, people.
 Buy your underwear and bathing suits new.

 Of course, there will be exceptions to all of these examples.
-We always say that it’s perfectly fine to buy a new car if you’re a millionaire because the depreciation hit won’t affect you that much.
-Or if you’re buying a bicycle helmet from your trustworthy brother who only used it once before he decided it wasn’t a good fit—then that makes sense too.
+We always say it’s perfectly fine to buy a new car if you’re a millionaire because the depreciation hit won’t affect you that much.
+Or if you’re buying a bicycle helmet from your trustworthy brother who only used it once before he decided it wasn’t a good fit—that makes sense too.
 Just use common sense while making the most of your money at the same time.